-All questions or requests for clarification concerning the RFP shall be submitted in writing to the Issuing Officer by email to Deborah.Beaudin@omh.ny.gov by 3:30:00 PM EST on the "Questions Due" Date indicated in 2.2.
-The questions and official answers will be posted on the OMH website, as well as a link in the Grants Gateway, by the date indicated in 2.2 and will be limited to addressing only those questions submitted by the deadline.
+All questions or requests for clarification concerning the RFP shall be submitted in writing to the Issuing Officer by email to OMHLocalProcurement@omh.ny.gov by 2:00 PM EST on the "Questions Due" Date indicated in 2.2.
+The questions and official answers will be posted on the OMH website, as well as a link in the Statewide Financial System (SFS), by the date indicated in 2.2 and will be limited to addressing only those questions submitted by the deadline.
 No questions can be submitted or will be answered after this date.
 No questions will be answered by telephone, in person or by email.

-The questions and official answers will be posted on the OMH website by 4/06/2022.
+The questions and official answers will be posted on the OMH website by the date/time noted in Section 2.2 Key Events/Timeline.
 Please put "Young Adult SS SH RFP" in the subject line of the email.